open-nl-data/dutch-names-dataset/README.md

 - **Capitalization normalization**
   - Identical names differing only by capitalization were merged with their respective counts summed.
-  - Final formatting follows standard Dutch name conventions (e.g. `van de Vries`).
+  - Final formatting follows standard Dutch name conventions (e.g. `van den Berg`).

 - **No semantic changes**
   - No names were added, removed, translated, or altered beyond normalization